FlipsideCrypto/ethscore/README.md

 -   NET_CHANGE: net amount of tokens accumulated between block_min and block_max
 -   ADDRESS_TYPE: If ADDRESS is known to be 'contract address' or 'gnosis safe address'.
 If neither it is assumed to be an 'EOA'.
 Some EOAs may have a balance but have never initiated a transaction.
 These are noted as 'EOA-0tx' Note: contracts, including gnosis safes may not have consistent owners across different EVM chains.

+### address_net_on_chain()

+Net transfer amount of tokens from a central exchange between two block heights.
+By default excludes net sellers.
+Alice net received 200 UNI from central exchanges between blocks 10,000,000 and 15,000,000.

+Arguments include:

+-   token_address: ERC20 token contract address to assess balance
+-   min_tokens: Minimum amount of tokens acknowledged.
+Already decimal adjusted, useful for ignoring dust balances.
+Default 0.01.
+Use -Inf to include net sellers (but note: API max is 1M rows).
+-   block_min: Initial block to start scoring balances over time, default 0 (genesis block).
+-   block_max: The block height to assess balance at.
+-   decimal_reduction: Most ERC20 have 18 decimals, but stablecoins often have only 6.
+Default is 18.
+-   api_key: Flipside Crypto ShroomDK API Key to create and access SQL queries.

+Example:

+    address_net_on_chain(
+    token_address = tolower("0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984"), #UNI token
+     block_min = 10000000,
+     block_max = 15000000,
+     decimal_reduction = 18,
+     min_tokens = 1,
+     api_key = readLines("api_key.txt")
+    )

+Returns a data frame of the following:

+-   ADDRESS: The EOA or contract that holds the balance
+-   TOKEN_ADDRESS: ERC20 address provided
+-   NET_ONTO_CHAIN: net amount of token taken from central exchanges between block_min and block_max.
+Double check `decimal_reduction` if amounts seem off.
+-   ADDRESS_TYPE: If ADDRESS is known to be 'contract address' or 'gnosis safe address'.
+If neither it is assumed to be an 'EOA'.
+Some EOAs may have a balance but have never initiated a transaction.
+These are noted as 'EOA-0tx' Note: contracts, including gnosis safes may not have consistent owners across different EVM chains.